Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typec/Example_Guides/E-Paper/E-Paper - Display Text.rst

 |image18|

-Download the Eink zip library, AmebaEink.zip, at https://github.com/Ameba-AIoT/ameba-arduino-d/tree/master/Arduino_zip_libraries.
-Then install the AmebaEink.zip by navigating to "Sketch" -> "Include Library" -> "Add .ZIP Library…".
+Download the Eink zip library, `AmebaEink.zip <https://github.com/Ameba-AIoT/ameba-arduino-d/tree/master/Arduino_zip_libraries>`__ Then install the AmebaEink.zip by navigating to :guilabel:`Sketch -> Include Library -> Add .ZIP Library…`

 Eink examples are categorised based on the size and modules of the e-Paper display.

 |image22|

 Open one of the "EinkDisplayText" examples.
-For example, "File" → "Examples" → "AmebaEink" → "EPD_2in9v2" → "EinkDisplayText":
+For example, :guilabel:`File -> Examples -> AmebaEink -> EPD_2in9v2 -> EinkDisplayText`

 |image23|